-- 19.5.
-The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or CLA - Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - How to best support and protect the victim and alleged perpetrator as well as any other children who may have been involved or impacted. - Risk assessments and safety planning will be created in conjunction with external professionals. - 19.6.
-In order to minimise the risk of child on child abuse taking place, as a school we must: - Deliver RE/RSE/PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate - Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy (includes Anti-bullying). - 19.7.
+The following will be considered when dealing with incidents:

+Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or CLA

+- Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - How to best support and protect the victim and alleged perpetrator as well as any other children who may have been involved or impacted. - Risk assessments and safety planning will be created in conjunction with external professionals.

+In order to minimise the risk of child on child abuse taking place, as a school we must:

+- Deliver RE/RSE/PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate - Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy.

 We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their knowledge.
 We understand that it causes the victim distress and humiliation and that any gender can be a victim.
-Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidents to the Headteacher, DSL or most senior member of staff. - 19.8.
-Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education 2022 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
+Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidents to the Headteacher, DSL or most senior member of staff.

+Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
 The school ensure that they keep up with current legislation and practice referring to trusted advisors such as BSCP, NSPCC and Ofsted guidance.

-20. Sexual Violence & Sexual Harassment

-20.1.
 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-This can occur online, face to face (both physically and verbally) and can take place inside or
+This can occur online, face to face (both physically and verbally) and can take place inside or outside of school.
+As set out in Part five of the KCSIE, all staff maintain an attitude of 'it could happen here' and it is never acceptable.

-- outside of school.
-As set out in Part five of the KCSIE 2022, all staff maintain an attitude of 'it could happen here' and it is never acceptable. - 20.2.
-All staff have a responsibility to address inappropriate behaviour in a timely manner, however seemingly insignificant it may appear. - 20.3.
-All victims will be reassured that they are being taken seriously and that they will - be supported and kept safe.
+All staff have a responsibility to address inappropriate behaviour in a timely manner, however seemingly insignificant it may appear.

+All victims will be reassured that they are being taken seriously and that they will be supported and kept safe.
 No child will ever be made to feel ashamed for making a report or that they are creating a problem for our school.